internetarchive/wayback-diff/README.md

 The **timestampA** and **timestampB** which are the timestamps extracted from the URL.

 The **site** which is the webpage for which the snapshots are shown.

+The **url** which is the url that is used to decide if this is an initial view or both timestamps are missing.

 # conf.json